 Forced Migration Network News and Events

-Recent news and events from the Forced Migration network, a network of academics and practitioners from across the University and beyond involved in research, teaching, outreach and support relating to asylum seekers and refugees, as part of our University of Sanctuary remit.
+Recent news and events from the Forced Migration Network, a network of academics, research students and practitioners from across the University and beyond, involved in research, teaching, outreach and support relating to asylum seekers and refugees, as part of our University of Sanctuary remit.

 Image top: a refugee camp with 14,000 refugees waiting for aid.
 Image: Dutch Aid Organisations Collective (Flickr)

 3 November 2021: The Afghanistan Crisis and Forced Migration.
 Experiences, Insights and Responsibilities

 This year’s escalating violence in Afghanistan has forced almost 400,000 people to leave their homes.
 Of these uprooted and displaced Afghans, 80% are women and children.
 They join the 2.9 million Afghans who, by the end of 2020, were already internally displaced.

 This seminar offered us an opportunity to examine the nature and consequences of the ongoing humanitarian crisis in Afghanistan and to reflect on how the world might best respond to the ongoing crisis of violence and forced displacement in Afghanistan and beyond.